primocms/primo/README.md

 Having everything integrated out of the box means that new sites can be started without *any* setup, hundreds of sites can be managed on the same server (or Desktop app), final website code stays as lean as possible, all components can be seamlessly used across sites and adapt to the design of that site (using CSS variables), and a lot more.

-Most of primo's functionality and productivity advantages are due to Svelte - compiler and UI language that extends HTML/CSS/JS's functionality to enable templating, style encapsulation, component-driven development, complex interactions and app-like functionality. primo pages are made of Svelte components and WYSIWYG content sections (written with [TipTap](https://tiptap.dev/)), and the Svelte compiler turns those pages into clean HTML, CSS, and vanilla JavaScript that loads fast for slow connections.
+Most of primo's functionality and productivity advantages are due to Svelte - compiler and UI language that extends HTML/CSS/JS's functionality to enable templating, style encapsulation, component-driven development, complex interactions and app-like functionality. primo pages are made of Svelte components and WYSIWYG content sections (written with [TipTap](https://tiptap.dev/)), and the Svelte compiler turns those pages into clean HTML, CSS, and vanilla JavaScript that is fast-loading, secure by default, search engine optimized, and scalable.

 ## Features
 - a powerful **code-editor** which you can use to modify any component in your site, applying the updates to all instances of that component across your site